 Preparing for an appointment

-If your primary care doctor thinks you have spinal stenosis, he or she may refer you to a doctor who specializes in disorders of the nervous system (neurologist).
-Depending on the severity of your symptoms, you may also need to see a spinal surgeon (neurosurgeon, orthopedic surgeon).
+You might be referred to a doctor who specializes in disorders of the nervous system (neurologist).
+Depending on how severe your symptoms are, you may also need to see a spinal surgeon (neurosurgeon or orthopedic surgeon).